How action mapping can change your design process

 5. As a group, you analyze why the behaviors aren’t happening, confirm that training will actually solve the problem, and identify how the training will be supported by managers, workplace changes, and other improvements.

-6. After the meeting, you work with the SME and possibly others to brainstorm and prototype practice activities for each behavior needed to reach the goal.
-Ideally, you test the prototypes on learners.
+6. After the meeting, you brainstorm practice activities for each behavior needed to reach the goal.

-8. You work with the SME and possibly others to identify the minimum information necessary to complete each activity and decide how it should be provided.
+7. You work with the SME and possibly others to identify the minimum information necessary to complete each activity and decide how it should be provided.

 The above list makes it look like action mapping takes longer, and it will take longer if you’re not doing much analysis now.
 However, the rest of the process can actually go more quickly than conventional course design.
 You save time by: